bytedance/dplm/README.md

 ## Acknowledgements

-DPLM extends its gratitude to the following projects and individuals:
+DPLM extends its gratitude to the following projects and individuals.

-- [PyTorch Lightning](https://www.pytorchlightning.ai/) and [lightning-hydra-template](https://github.com/ashleve/lightning-hydra-template) for providing a robust foundation for our development process.

-DPLM draws inspiration and leverages/modifies implementations from the following repositories:
+We draw inspiration and leverages/modifies implementations from:
 - [microsoft/evodiff](https://github.com/microsoft/evodiff) for the preprocessed UniRef50 dataset, sequence sampling evaluation implementation and data pipeline.
 - [westlake-repl/SaProt](https://github.com/westlake-repl/SaProt/tree/main) for the representation learning evaluation pipeline.